cfmantilla/Getting-and-Cleaning-Data-Project/README.md

 joining column (by default as it has the same name on both data frames).
 This result is stored in the new HAR data frame.

-The fifth task is completed by aggregatiog of HAR, reporting the mean of the observations broken up by Subject code and Activity.Label.
+The 5th task is completed by aggregating HAR, reporting the mean of the observations broken up by Subject code and Activity.Label.